shukriadams/guides/raspberrypi/raspberrypi-fileserver.md

 # Raspbery Pi file server

 This guide describes constructing a multi-disk file server basedon a Raspberry Pi 4.
-The server has relatively high throughput because of the Pi 4's imrpoved disk IO.
+The server has relatively high throughput because of the Pi 4's improved disk IO.

 ## Hardware